johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-03-20-how-i-fixed-my-seo/index.md

 ![screenshot showing the page featuring in search results](screenshot-faqs-structured-data-indexed.png)

-Secondly, the page was indexed with the FAQ structured data.

 ![screenshot showing the page featuring in search results and showing FAQs as well](screenshot-faqs-structured-data.png)